Oak Tree, County Durham: Administration

 Oak Tree was historically and ceremonially located in County Durham, but for administrative purposes is located in the borough of Darlington (borough), which became a unitary authority on 1 April 1997.
 Until that date Oak Tree was administered as part of County Durham, along with the rest of the borough, and continues to share police and fire services with the county.

 Oak Tree is located in the Middleton St George ward of Darlington, which as of 2005 is represented on the Borough Council by Doris Jones and Bill Maybrey (both Conservative).
-It is part of the Sedgefield parliamentary constituency, which is represented by Paul Howell (Conservative).
+It is part of the Stockton West parliamentary constituency, which is represented by Matt Vickers (Conservative).

 The local police force is Durham Constabulary.
 Oak Tree is in the Darlington division.